 In Oklahoma and southern Kansas underground wastewater injections from hydraulic fracking processes have been linked to earthquakes.
 A Forbes.com article noted “some areas in north-central Oklahoma and southern Kansas now have hazards from fracking-related induced earthquakes that are similar to parts of California where earthquakes are caused by natural tectonic forces like plate collisions and volcanism.”6

-The oil and gas industry is the Titan of the American economy.
+The oil and gas industry is a Titan of the American economy.
 For every barrel of oil produced, 15 barrels of wastewater are created.9 Given the immense volumes of oil, gas and the resulting wastewater produced, it is imperative we find better solutions for disposal.
 We can’t continue to pretend that current techniques aren’t impacting the environment.
-Clearly they are and its time for a change.
+Clearly, they are and its time for a change.

 - Bramucci, Steve.
 “Is Oil Wastewater Our Next Big Ecological Crisis?”
 Uproxx.
 Uproxx Media.
 14 November 2016.
 Web.
 6 December 2016.